mjmbischoff/esql-check/readme.md

 # ESQL-check

+Project that;
-Project that documents creating an [ES:QL](https://www.elastic.co/docs/reference/query-languages) parser outside of Elasticsearch using dockerfiles.
-In addition it provides a lightweight executable to validate ESQL and provides artifacts that can be used as dependicies in other projects.
+1. Documents creating an [ES:QL](https://www.elastic.co/docs/reference/query-languages) parser outside of Elasticsearch using dockerfiles.
+2. Provides a lightweight executable to validate ESQL Syntax.
+3. Provides artifacts that expose the parser which can be used as dependicies in other projects.

 ## ESQL checker